Load balancing (computing): Master-worker scheme

 Master-worker schemes are among the simplest dynamic load balancing algorithms.
 A master distributes the workload to all workers (also sometimes referred to as "slaves").
 Initially, all workers are idle and report this to the master.
 The master answers worker requests and distributes the tasks to them.
 When he has no more tasks to give, he informs the workers so that they stop asking for tasks.

-The advantage of this system is that it distributes the burden very fairly.
-In fact, if one does not take into account the time needed for the assignment, the execution time would be comparable to the prefix sum seen above.
+This scheme can distribute work evenly when assignment overhead is low.
+Without taking into account the time needed for the assignment, the execution time would be comparable to the prefix sum seen above.

 The problem with this algorithm is that it has difficulty adapting to a large number of processors because of the high amount of necessary communications.
 This lack of scalability makes it quickly inoperable in very large servers or very large parallel computers.
 The master acts as a bottleneck.